We are adding the recipe to your Recipe Box.

 - Stir in taco seasoning; add water according to package directions.
 Cook over medium-high heat for 3 minutes, or until liquid is absorbed.
 Add cheese, stirring until it melts.
 Remove from heat and set aside.

 - Unroll crescent rolls.
 Place wide end of triangles in center of pizza pan, forming a ring, overlapping dough as necessary.
 Spoon meat mixture into center of each triangle.
 Bring smaller ends of triangles over meat, tucking ends under.

 - Bake 20 minutes, or until rolls are golden.
 Serve warm.

-- Add whatever traditional taco toppings you like, such as shredded lettuce, salsa, and sour cream.
+- You can add whatever traditional taco toppings you like to this crescent roll taco ring, such as shredded lettuce, salsa, and sour cream.